How Online Works

 We have five main types of online course:

 Interactive Courses consist of one assignment posted per ‘session’ every fortnight.
 (Most courses last for 5 fortnightly sessions over 10 weeks).
 You will be expected to post poems in response to an assignment, and then feedback on each other’s work in your CAMPUS online group forum.
-Each session culminates in a 2 hour live chatroom exchange with your course tutor and fellow students, where all the latest poems are examined in a free-flowing, live-typed discussion.
+Each session culminates in a 2-hour chatroom exchange with your course tutor and fellow students, where all the latest poems are examined in a free-flowing, live-typed, text-based discussion.
 All live chats are then transcribed and archived for students to re-read whenever they want.
 New assignments are posted after each live chat.
 Class size = 12 maximum.

 Note: most our interactive courses are fully adaptable to international students and others who might have difficulty making all the live chats.
 To find out more information, please email [email protected]

-International Courses are exactly the same as Interactive courses, but there are no live chats, making them accessible to students who live in all international time zones.
+International Courses are exactly the same as Interactive courses, but there are no live chats, making them accessible to students and tutors who live in all international time zones.
 All feedback and discussion on these courses is written/typed via the private group message board.
-Class size = 14 maximum.
+Class size = 12 maximum.

 Subject matter and level of ability for each course vary hugely from term to term.